Mani and Malla: Lord Shiva’s Epic Triumphand the Compassion that Redeemed an Asura

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Mani and Malla story about?
+What is the legend of Mani and Malla about?

-What moral does the story offer about power and humility?
+What ethical lesson does the story offer today?